-But I’m more than just a polished bio and list of credentials and certifications (and student loan debt).
+But I’m more than a polished bio and a list of credentials and certifications (and student loan debt).

-What I really bring to the table is a ruthless ability to name the thing under the thing, connect the dots, and help therapists find their voice (and their power) in places that have asked them to be neutral.
-Because that’s what drives a feminist, values-based business, not algorithms, ad- spend, or pressing on pain points.
+What I really bring to the table is a ruthless ability to name the thing under the thing, connect the dots, and help women find their voice (and their power) in places that have asked them to be neutral.
+Because that's what drives matriarchal leadership-- not optimization, bowing to capitalism, or acting like a man.

-And that’s what we use to build the DNA of your private practice.
+And that’s what we use to build the DNA of your leadership practice.

 Hi, I’m Allison (she/her).

-I specialize in working with therapists who are:
+I specialize in working with people who are:

 I think it’s important to name who we have learned from and why that matters.